vpetersson/vpetersson.com/_posts/2019-10-03-ubuntu-core-on-proxmox.md

 Before booting the VM, go to 'Options' -> 'Boot Order' to ensure that the harddrive is set to 'enabled' and has a boot order.

+You may also want go to 'Hardware' and add a 'TPM State' (v2) if you want to also use Secure Boot (and possibly even Full Disk Encryption).

 With this done, you should now be able to boot up your Ubuntu Core VM and be on your way.